-When the total pay quantity of a bid item varies from the bid item list by more than 25 percent, the variation may be the result of more or fewer units than shown in the bid item list required to complete the planned work.
+When the total pay quantity of a bid item varies from the Bid Item List by more than 25 percent, the variation may be the result of more or fewer units than shown in the Bid Item List required to complete the planned work.
 The variance may also result from ordered changes or a combination of both of these factors.
 When the variation exceeds 25 percent, adjust the compensation in accordance with Section 9-1.06, "Changed Quantity Payment Adjustments," of the Standard Specifications, or document in the contract records the reason for not making a payment adjustment.
-When the accumulated increase or decrease in bid item units shown on a change order exceeds 25 percent of the bid item list, the overrun or underrun must be acknowledged and provided for in the current change order.
+When the accumulated increase or decrease in bid item units shown on a change order exceeds 25 percent of the Bid Item List, the overrun or underrun must be acknowledged and provided for in the current change order.
 Refer to Section 5-306C, "Methods of Payment," of this manual for more information on change orders.
-Provide for this overrun or underrun through 1 of the following options, whichever is applicable:
+Provide for this overrun or underrun through one of the following options, whichever is applicable:

-- Adjust the contract price in accordance with Section 9-1.06, "Changed Quantity Payment Adjustments," of the Standard Specifications. - Defer any payment adjustment because of the overrun or underrun. - State in writing that the bid item is not subject to adjustment.
+- Adjust the contract price in accordance with Section 9-1.06, "Changed Quantity Payment Adjustments," of the Standard Specifications. - Defer any payment adjustment due to the overrun or underrun. - State in writing that the bid item is not subject to adjustment.
 Refer to Section 5-3, "Change Orders," of this manual for a discussion and examples of change orders providing for payment adjustments resulting from increased or decreased quantities.